1961 Atlantic hurricane season

 One of the most significant storms of the season was Hurricane Carla, which peaked as a Category 4 hurricane, before striking Texas.
 Carla caused 43 deaths and approximately $325.74 million in damage.
 Hurricane Debbie was a Category 1 storm that existed in the eastern Atlantic Ocean.
-Early in its duration, unsettled weather from Debbie in Cape Verde resulted in a plane crash that killed 60 people.
+Early in its duration, unsettled weather from Debbie in Cape Verde resulted in a plane crash and the death of 60 people.
 The extratropical remnants of Debbie then brushed Ireland, causing severe damage over the British Isles.
 The next storm, Hurricane Esther, threatened to strike New England as a major hurricane, but rapidly weakened and made landfall in Massachusetts as only a tropical storm.
 Impact was generally minor, with about $6 million in damage and seven deaths, all of which from a United States Navy plane crash.
 An unnamed tropical storm and Hurricane Frances caused minimal impact on land.
 In mid-October, Tropical Storm Gerda brought flooding to Jamaica and eastern Cuba, resulting in twelve deaths.

 Another significant storm was Hurricane Hattie, a late-season Category 5 hurricane that struck Belize.
 Hattie caused 319 confirmed fatalities and about $60.3 million in damage.
 Destruction was so severe in Belize that the government had to relocate inland to a new city, Belmopan.
 In early November, the depression that would later strengthen into Hurricane Jenny brought light rainfall to Puerto Rico.
 The final storm, Tropical Storm Inga, dissipated on November 8, after causing no impact on land.
 On September 11, three hurricanes existed simultaneously – Betsy, Carla, and Debbie – the most on a single day in the Atlantic basin since 1893 and until 1998.
 Collectively, the storms of the 1961 Atlantic hurricane season caused about $392.34 million in damage and at least 437 fatalities.